LukasMerkle/portfolio-website/content/projects/exosceleton.md

 highlights:
 - Implemented a Neuromuscular Locomotion Model using MATLAB Simulink to simulate human walking
 - Induced external disturbances to simulate falling in the elderly
-- Improved stabiliy by adding PD controller at the hip to prevent falling
+- Improved stability by adding PD controller at the hip to prevent falling

 info:
   robot_type: Simulation of Medical Robot